-As is customary with the New Year’s Day concert tradition, Welsh National Opera’s Return to Vienna concert series features many Viennese Waltzes throughout its programme.
+As is customary with the New Year’s Day concert tradition, Welsh National Opera’s A New Year's Celebration concert series features many Viennese Waltzes throughout its programme.
 A mainstay in dance, music and film, we take a look at the Viennese Waltz’s popular role and its influence on pop culture today.

 1: Tchaikovsky’s The Sleeping Beauty / Disney’s Sleeping Beauty